 How to Cook Corn on the Cob

 On the grill – This my favorite way to cook corn on the cob.
 I remove the husks and place them directly on the upper rack.
 Let them roast for 3-5 minutes.
-I like a bite to my corn, so keep the cooking time short.
+I like a little snap to my corn, so I keep the cooking time short.
 If you don’t have an upper rack on your grill here’s how to do it.
 Take a large roasting pan and place it upside down on the grill.
-Put a wire rack on top of it and put on the corn.
+Put a wire rack on top of it and put the corn on the wire rack.
 This will give it some extra space away from the flame.

-I know that some people wrap the corn in foil to grill it, but i prefer not to create more trash and this direct method works well and gives the corn a little color.
+I know that some people wrap the corn in foil to grill it, but I don’t like to create more trash, and this direct method works well.
+Cooking it unwrapped also gives the corn a little color.

 On the Stove – Boiling corn on the cob an easy way to cook corn on the cob.
 Bring a large pot of water to a boil, drop in your husked corn and cook 2-5 minutes.
 I like my just heated but still with a bite.
 If you like it a little softer, go the full 5 minutes.